 The financial statements are presented in Indian Rupees (INR) which is also the Company's functional currency and all values are rounded to the nearest lacs, except when otherwise indicated.

-2.2.
-Summary of material accounting policies
+2.2. summary of material accounting policies

-(a) Investment in subsidiaries and joint ventures
+(a) Investment in subsidiaries and joint venture

 A subsidiary is an entity that is controlled by another entity.

-A joint venture is a type of joint arrangement whereby the parties that have joint control of the arrangement
+A joint venture is a type of joint arrangement whereby

-have rights to the net assets of the joint venture.
+the parties that have joint control of the arrangement have rights to the net assets of the joint venture.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require unanimous consent of the parties sharing control.

 Impairment of investments